Dr. Sandra Bazin-Henry (Member, French Team)

 Max Kristen B.A.
 (Student Assitant, German Team)

 Max Kristen is a student of Computer Science at LMU Munich.
-He worked at several project at LMU Munich, inculding ARTigo (www.artigo.org) and iART.
+He worked at several projects at LMU Munich, inculding ARTigo (www.artigo.org) and iART.

 Dr. Matthieu Lett (Member, French Team)